 Analyze Their Traffic Strategy

 Once you know their traffic quantity and quality, head over to the Traffic Journey Report to figure out what channels drive the most traffic.
-The Traffic Sources by Type graph shows the division of their website traffic coming from search, social media, referrals, direct, and paid traffic (Google Ads).
+The Traffic Channels by Type graph shows the division of their website traffic coming from Direct, Referral, Organic Search, Paid Search, Organic Social, Paid Social, Email, and Display Ads.

 You can see the amount of each channel’s contribution to the site’s total traffic and look deeper into the specific top referring sites, search engines, and social networks sending traffic to the site.